 [iframe url=”https://www.documentcloud.org/documents/6609601-BIW-Letter.html” responsive=true height=”550″ width=”400″]

 Jackson, who sponsored a bill passed in June allowing loggers to collectively bargain, said the job was in line with his pro-union orientation and organizing work he has done, including in 2018 for the same union between legislative sessions.
 He also said it was a typical example in Maine’s citizen Legislature, where lawmakers earn just over $24,000 for each two-year session.

 “It’s my passion,” he said.
 “It has been for a long time and I’ve got to eat.”

-Jon Fitzgerald, a BIW vice president, responded with a letter noting the workforce was now at 6,800 — up by roughly 1,000 since early 2018 — and blaming a $3,600 drop in average annual wages for the production largely on the voluntary retirement of 700 experienced workers.
+Jon Fitzgerald, a BIW vice president, responded to Gideon and Jackson with a letter noting the workforce was now at 6,800 — up by roughly 1,000 since early 2018 — and blaming a $3,600 drop in average annual wages for production staff largely on the voluntary retirement of 700 experienced workers.

 He said subcontracting is needed to meet production schedules, though Local S6 of the IAMAW, the biggest union representing shipyard workers, opposes it.
 Tim Suitter, a union official, said in a Thursday statement subcontracting “lowers wages and standards for all workers” and backed the Jackson and Gideon letter.